Only because of lack of experience. Never because we are careless or unwilling to learn.

 6. Chest straps too high and/or too wide

 From general observation this can happen when baby is worn straightaway with carrier from the box (without prior adjustments), or when mom passes the carrier for dad to use without adequately loosen the straps.

-The shoulder straps need to be loosen a bit to make it placed more relaxed ON the shoulders.
+The shoulder straps need to be loosened a bit to make it placed more relaxed ON the shoulders.
 Then the chest straps are clipped just to keep them from sliding off.
 You will see if you are wearing the carrier ideally when viewed from behind.
 This is how it looks like when there is unnecessary straining of the shoulder straps versus when they are properly placed.
-Note that chest straps moves along railings, you can adjust how high it goes on your back.
-As a general guideline, you want them as low as possible but still reachable if you were to wear the carrier when you are alone with baby.
+Note that the chest strap moves along railings, you can adjust how high it goes on your back.
+As a general guideline, you want them as low as possible but still reachable if you were to wear the carrier when you are alone with the baby.

 7. Baby's hands in awkward position

 I wouldn't worry about older babies, they are strong enough and will decide where they want their arms to be.
 To allow a little extra freedom they can choose to hang one or two arm out of the carrier depending on how strong their torsos.
 You can assist them with this.
-If they fall asleep, it is best to tuck their arms back into the carrier as this will keep your center of gravity closer to your body and make you feel more steady walking around.
+If they fall asleep, it is best to tuck their arms back into the carrier as this will keep your centre of gravity closer to your body and make you feel more steady walking around.

 Do you have some tips for newbie babywearers?
 Drop a line below!